hcdenbakker/mcOutbryk/README.md

 4. Create vcfs with trusted SNPs and create a vcf of all trusted SNPs with bcftools merge

-5. Use combined lists to genotype all isolates with raw graphs (ambiguous calls: N, gaps: -, impossible to call: ?) results stored in .cov.vcf files
+5. Use combined lists to genotype all isolates with raw graphsresults stored in .cov.vcf files

-6. Create SNP sites multi-fasta file (stored in resultsdir/MC_consensus.fasta); this file can be used as direct input for FastTree
+6. Create SNP sites multi-fasta file (stored in resultsdir/MC_consensus.fasta; ambiguous calls: N, gaps: -, impossible to call: ?)); this file can be used as direct input for FastTree